SquidDev-CC/artist/README.md

  - Index an arbitrary number of inventories (chests, barrels, etc...), allowing for insertion and extraction from them.
  - Simple interface to view and request items.
+ - Inventory operations run in parallel, allowing for near-instant scanning and transfer of items.
  - Furnace management support, able to automatically refuel furnaces and insert smelted items into the main system.
- - Caching of item information, allowing for speedier startup.
+ - Automatically dispose of items when you've got too many.

 ## Install
  - Place down a turtle and some chests, and connect them all together with wired